edneville/please/README.md

 ## Consolidate

 Where you can use groups when all member least privilege matches the set.
-It is best here to consider that people often perform the same role.
+It is best here to consider that people often perform the same role, so try and organise the rules that way, so use either a group or list accounts in a single `name` regex match.

 ## Central configuration considerations